Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ### Issues with Sync
 **Something to note**: Sync works well under these conditions, but will crash after completing a sync command.
 Cause is unknown, but most likely due to a termination of a necessary process/thread for rendering the backend connection in `DataSynchronizer.js` file.
-***
+<br></br>

 ## Usage for the Map Functionality
 In order to use the map functionality in the `CAN MAP Visualizer`  tab,  firefox must be used instead of google chrome.
-The map functionality is located on the left side of the screen.
- * Create new node
-    * Double click the left button on the mouse anywhere in the map container to populate a new node
-* Set Off Limits
-    * Right click on any node for context menu to display.
-Then click on `Set Off-Limits`.
-    * Node will be greyed out once it is set to off-limits
-* Search Node
-    * The left navigation bar has a search input with a `search` button.
-Type in any character/substring on the input component.
-Once character/substring is typed, click on the `search` button to begin the seaching
-    * A node can be searched by a character, substring, or string. * When input typed matches a node, the node will be highlighted in blue.

 <br></br>
 <br></br>